AndreiCatanoiu/AndreiCatanoiu/README.md

 🚀 **About Me**
 - Passionate about embedded systems, software development, and object-oriented programming
 - Always eager to learn new technologies and overcome emerging challenges in tech
 - Focused on developing creative solutions that bridge the gap between hardware and software

-🛠️ **My Tech Stack**
-- **Languages:** C, C++, Python, Java, JavaScript
-- **Tools & Frameworks:** Arduino, PlatformIO, Git, STM32CubeIDE
-- **Areas of Interest:** Embedded Systems, IoT, Firmware Development, Object-Oriented Programming

 🌱 **What I'm Learning**
 - Advanced Embedded Systems Design